Cap-go/capacitor-updater/README.md

 addListener(eventName: "appReloaded", listenerFunc: AppReloadedListener) => Promise<PluginListenerHandle> & PluginListenerHandle
 ```

-Listen for download fail event in the App, let you know when download has fail finished
+Listen for reload event in the App, let you know when reload has happend

 | Param              | Type                                                                |
 | ------------------ | ------------------------------------------------------------------- |